tonyoconnell/classroomio/README.md

 This repo is a mono repo that consists of 3 projects:

-1. `classroomio-com`: The landing page of ClassroomIO hosted [here](https://classroomio.com)
+1. `classroomio-com`: The landing page of Rebuild You hosted [here](https://rebuildyou.uk)
 2. `backend`: The backend service that handles PDF, video processing, Emailing and Notifications.
-3. `dashboard`: The web application that runs the learning management system hosted [here](https://app.classroomio.com).
+3. `dashboard`: The web application that runs the learning management system hosted [here](https://app.rebuildyou.uk).
-4. `docs`: Official documentation of ClassroomIO hosted [here](https://classroomio.com/docs)
+4. `docs`: Official documentation of Rebuild You hosted [here](https://rebuildyou.uk/docs)

 ## Development